Margie Moran: Life after Miss Universe

 Two years after her reign, she married and managed to finish her Business Administration degree at Maryknoll College and Boston University and took her master's degree at the federal University of London, awarded through the School of Oriental and African Studies.
-She headed several private companies like a resort called "Pearl Farm" in Samal Island, Davao del Norte from 1989 to 1994, hosted "Margie on Mindanao" on TV and produced a multi-awarded movie, Bagong Buwan.
+She headed several private companies like a resort called "Pearl Farm" in Samal Island, Davao del Norte from 1989 to 1994, hosted Margie on Mindanao on TV from 1998 to 2003, and produced a multi-awarded movie, Bagong Buwan.
 Moran is also notable for her social and civic works especially for promoting peace and livelihood as part of the Mindanao Commission on Women Organization and recently as an ambassador-trustee of Habitat for Humanity Philippines.

 Her passion and experience as a dancer at the age of 18, prompt her to promote arts and culture with Southern Philippines Foundation for the Arts, Culture and Ecology.
 She ran the over-all operations of Ballet Philippines as its president from 2009 to 2018.
 In January 2018, Moran was appointed by President Rodrigo Duterte as member of the Board of Trustees of the Cultural Center of the Philippines.
 She was elected as the cultural agency's chairperson in April 2018.

-Moran was 21 years old when she married congressman Antonio R. Floirendo, Jr. of Davao del Norte but after 30 years of marriage, they are now living separate lives.
+Moran was 21 years old when she married Antonio R. Floirendo Jr., who would later serve as representative of Davao del Norte's 2nd district.
+However, after 30 years of marriage, they are now living separately.
 They have two daughters, Monica Danielle and Gabrielle Antoinette.